 - Good insurance credit score

-- Prior six months of insurance with liability limits of 100/300 or higher
+- Prior to six months of insurance with liability limits of 100/300 or higher

 Most of the preferred driver characteristics are self-explanatory.
 However, it may surprise you to see your prior liability limits factor into your driving status.
 Insurance companies prefer clients to carry liability limits of 100/300 or higher because it is the best protection against lawsuits.
 Opting for your state’s minimal liability coverage usually reflects poorly on you as a driving risk.

 Standard Risk Driver

 Being a standard risk driver puts you right in the middle of the best and worst drivers.
 Most insurance companies will write a policy for you and you have room to improve your rate.
 A standard risk driver might only have one area to work on to get to the preferred risk driver status.
 Knowing what is holding you back from a preferred rate, is the first step in correcting the problem.